claudio4git/spring-framework-study/README.md

 ### Properties

+- `@EnableConfigurationProperties` this annotation is used to enable @ConfigurationProperties annotated beans in the Spring application
+  - Preconfigured "default" on `@EnableAutoConfiguration`
-- `application.properties` or `application.yml`
+- `application.properties` or `application.yml` file
 - Can use Environment variables to override Spring Properties
-- `@Configuration` this marks the class as a source of bean definitions
+- `@Configuration` this marks the class as a source of Bean definitions
 - `@ConfigurationProperties` this binds and validates the external configurations to a configuration class

-- `@EnableConfigurationProperties` this annotation is used to enable @ConfigurationProperties annotated beans in the Spring application
+### Configurations

+- Property-based configuration
+  - Basic configuration using `application.properties`
+  - Environment variables
+  - Command-line parameters
+  - Cloud configurations
+- Bean configuration
+  - Using `@Configuration` to create a Bean class configuration
+  - XML-based configuration (legacy)
+  - Component scanning

+### Profiles

-  - Preconfigured "default" on `@EnableAutoConfiguration`
+- Flex configuration based on environment profile
+- Dev, Prod, Test are examples of profiles
+- Profile in the file using `spring.config.activate.on-profile`
+- Profile splited in files
+  - `application-dev.properties`
+  - `application-prod.properties`
+- `spring.profiles.active` to engaging a profile vi command line or environment

-### Embedded TomCat
+### Embedded servelet

-- Spring Boot provide to you TomCat configured
+- Spring Boot provide TomCat by default
 - Create or change: Servlets, Filters, and Listeners https://www.baeldung.com/spring-servletcomponentscan
 - Create aditional `ServletContext` using `ServletContextInitializer` interface
 - Customize using properties `org.springframework.boot.autoconfigure.web.ServerProperties`